 The filter feeding group of protozoa called choanoflagellates illustrates the impact tiny, but very abundant, critters can have on the environment.
 They feed over a wide size range of particles.
 For them large food items are bacteria, about a quarter of their own size.
 They also ingest dissolved organic material, particles only a few tens of nanometres (One nanometer is a millionth of a millimetre) in size.
 In the Southern Ocean and off the coast of California choanoflagellates filter up to 10% of the surface water per day.
 In Danish coastal waters they filter about 25% of the surface waters.
 They play a vital role in trapping and repackaging carbon which will either be grazed by other animals or sink to great depths in the sea.

 Next time you see Antarctic wildlife enjoy it, marvel at it and learn.
 But spare a thought for the microscopic creatures on which the whales, seals and birds ultimately depend.
 Picture in your mind's eye a microscopic jungle teeming with life.
 The plants are doing all the sorts of things plants do – photosynthesizing, competing among themselves for light and space, and being grazed by animals.
 And among the plants lurk microscopic animals – some quietly grazing, others filtering goodies out of the water, and still others leaping out to devour the unwary.
 There is a jungle in every drop.
 Think about it too next time you go for a swim and get a mouthful.

-For further information on Antarctic marine protists, including some wonderful QuickTime movies of microbes swimming, go to Movement by Microbes.
+For further information on Antarctic marine protists, including some videos of microbes swimming, go to Movement by Microbes.